Cyrus W. Field: Commemoration

 In December 1884, the Canadian Pacific Railway named the community of Field, British Columbia, Canada in his honor.

 Cyrus Field Road, in Irvington, New York, where he died, is named after him.

+Fieldia, the burrowing Cambrian worm, is named after Field.

 Ardsley, New York was named after Field's ancestor, Zechariah Field, on Cyrus Field's request.
 Zechariah Field was born in East Ardsley, West Riding of Yorkshire, England, and immigrated to America in 1629.